pebreo/pebreo.github.io/midgame/MidgameOSE.md

 - to protect from harm fron malice

 ## why itd work
-- open source software runs our infrastructure
-- the plans have been proven to work (see house)
-- fusion & ai will be good enough

 ## Marcin
 Marcin squinted at the endless rows of wheat, his calloused hand tracing a hesitant line down a stalk.
 The city life, once a vibrant dream, now felt like a faded photograph compared to the earthy canvas stretching before him.
 He was a farmer now, a decision fueled by a yearning for simpler things, not a fat bank account.